rebeccatraceyt/Kryan/README.md

 - **Accordion** - An accordion menu on the Bio Page allows user to look through the previous works of the artist.
 When one accordion is clicked, the others are automatically minimized for UX purposes.
 - **Carousel** - A carousel showcasing select images is implemented in the Press Kit page.
 Using press photos selected by the artist, the carousel highlights their previous events and photo shoots.
 - **Contact Form** - A contact form is used in the Press Kit page, in order to provide a point of contact for the user.
 The form is not validated but there is a `mailto` action above it, providing contact details for the Event Booker of the artist.
-- **<a href="bio.html" target="_blank" alt="Kryan Bio Page">Bio Page</a>** - Providing biographic information for the users to get an understanding of who the artist is, and how they have created their music, presented in an accordion menu.
+- **[Bio Page](bio.html "Kryan Bio Page")** - Providing biographic information for the users to get an understanding of who the artist is, and how they have created their music, presented in an accordion menu.
-- **<a href="live.html" target="_blank" alt="Kryan Live Page">Live Page</a>** - Providing information on upcoming events.
+- **[Live Page](live.html "Kryan Live Page")** - Providing information on upcoming events.
 On larger screens, an iframe embed of Google Maps is used to provide the location details of the event.
 There are also call to action buttons for:
      - The venue site, for further information and directions
      - The ticket purchasing platform for pricing and ordering

-- **<a href="epk.html" target="_blank" alt="Kryan Press Kit Page">Electronic Press Kit Page</a>** - Providing a compressed view of the artist with snapshots of relevant information:
+- **[Electronic Press Kit Page](epk.html "Kryan Press Kit Page")** - Providing a compressed view of the artist with snapshots of relevant information:
      - Media coverage (featured articles)
      - Sample works - audio and video
      - Contact channels for PR representative